CH101 - The Fourth Century

 The more strident movement of believers following Donatus would not accept the sacraments from someone who had lapsed during persecution.
 The Numidian bishops called a council in 312 and deposed Caecilian, but the controversy was not over.
 Shortly after this local council, Constantine ruled in favor of Caecilian and his appointees.
 The Donatists appealed to the emperor for another council to decide on the controversy, asking that he get bishops from Gaul who had not been involved in persecutions.
 Constantine granted this request and had Miltiades, the bishop of Rome, as the head of the council.

 This council decided in favor of Caecilian, but the Donatists appealed on the grounds that Miltiades had been initially appointed by Marcellinus, who had also lapsed during persecution.
 Constantine relented, calling for a larger council to meet at Arles, hoping to put the issue to rest.
-Thirty-three bishops attended (three from Britain) and passed various canons, or judgements - mostly regarding the date to celebrate Easter, regulations regarding clergy moving from one region to another, and they decided that the churches would not rebaptize the lapsed or those who came from heretical sects.
+Constantine attended the Council of Arles along with thirty-three bishops (three from Britain) and passed various canons, or judgements - again Donatus was condemned for his actions.
+After the Donatus issue the canons mostly dealt with the date to celebrate Easter, regulations regarding clergy moving from one region to another, and they decided that the churches would not rebaptize the lapsed or those who came from heretical sects.

 Arius and the Arian Controversy